EFAP Section 3

 1. See the EFAP Biennial Meeting Presentation Guidelines for Interested Parties (AGR6-2503-010).

-4. Vote occurs for selection of new Food Pantries.
+4. Vote to select new Food Pantries.

 5. Presentations by eligible agencies wishing to be the Lead Agency and/or the current Lead Agency.